daniela0321/flare-docs/Content/how-to-build-value-adding-digital-solutions.md

 And naturally, you need to establish and agree the common approach in your own organization.

-In addition, as we supplement the content on the way, it is changing and hopefully develops over time.
+In addition, as we supplement the content on the way, it is constantly changing and hopefully develops over time.

 ## 4. Who Can Benefit from Them?